aprilluong5/IOSproject/README.md

-# IOSproject - README Template

-Table of Contents
-Overview
-Product Spec
-Wireframes
-Schema
-Overview
-Description
-[Movie Review App allows users to review and rate movies that have been watched.]

-App Evaluation
-[Evaluation of your app across the following attributes]

-2. Movie Review App
-Story: The app allows users to a movie review after watching a movie and discovery experience, making it easy for users to find, review, and discuss films in an engaging way.

-Market:
-The movie industry has a huge global audience, with millions of movie audiences.

-Habit:Users would frequently return to check reviews, log their movie experiences, and engage in discussions.
-Scope:
-The core features focuses on reviews and ratings would still be valuable and interesting.

-2. Screen Archetypes
-[list first screen here]
-[list associated required story here]
-... list second screen here]
-[list associated required story here]
-...
-3. Navigation
-Tab Navigation (Tab to Screen)

-[fill out your first tab]
-[fill out your second tab]
-[fill out your third tab]
-Flow Navigation (Screen to Screen)

-[list first screen here]
-[list screen navigation here]
-...
-[list second screen here]
-[list screen navigation here]
-...
-Wireframes
-[Add picture of your hand sketched wireframes in this section]

-[BONUS] Digital Wireframes & Mockups
-[BONUS] Interactive Prototype
-Schema
-[This section will be completed in Unit 9]

-Models
-[Add table of models]

-Networking
-[Add list of network requests by screen ]
-[Create basic snippets for each Parse network request] [OPTIONAL: List endpoints if using existing API such as Yelp]
+# Movie Review App

+## Overview
+### Description
+Movie Review App allows users to review and rate movies they have watched.
+Users can discover new movies, share their thoughts, and engage in discussions with other movie enthusiasts.
+The app provides an intuitive platform for logging movie experiences and exploring user-generated reviews.

+### App Evaluation
+**Mobile:** The app is designed for mobile use, ensuring a seamless experience on phones and tablets.

+**Story:** Users can log their movie experiences by submitting reviews and ratings, making it easy for others to discover new films based on authentic user opinions.

+**Market:** The movie industry has a massive global audience, making this app relevant for millions of users who seek reliable movie reviews and discussions.

+**Habit:** Users will frequently return to check reviews, log their movie-watching history, and participate in discussions about films.

+**Scope:** The core features focus on reviews and ratings, ensuring a valuable user experience while keeping the app manageable and efficient.

+---

+## Product Specification
+### A. User Features
+#### Required Features
+1. **User Authentication** – Users can sign up, log in.
+2. **Movie Reviews & Ratings** – Users can submit text reviews and star ratings for movies.
+3. **Movie Discovery** – Users can search for and browse movies to read existing reviews.

+## Optional Features

+Social Features – Users can follow other reviewers and see their movie activity.
+---

+### B. Screen Archetypes
+1. **Login/Signup Screen** – Allows users to create an account or log in.
+2. **Home Screen** – Displays trending and latest movie reviews.
+3. **Movie Details Screen** – Shows information about a selected movie, including user reviews.
+4. **Review Submission Screen** – Enables users to submit reviews and ratings.

+---

+### C. Navigation Flow
+#### **Tab Navigation**
+- **Home** – Displays trending and latest reviews.
+- **Search** – Allows users to search for movies.
+- **Profile** – Shows user to sign out and show history reviews.

+#### **Flow Navigation**
+1. **Login/Signup Screen** → Home Screen
+2. **Home Screen** → Movie Details Screen
+3. **Movie Details Screen** → Review Submission Screen
+4. **Profile Screen** → User Reviews List
+5. **Search Screen** → Movie Details Screen

+---

+## Wireframes